 3. Bypassing 2FA using brute force

-When the length of the two-factor authentication code is four to six characters (often just numbers), it makes it possible for attackers to brute-force the account.
+When the length of the two-factor authentication code is four to six characters (often just numbers), it makes it possible for attackers to bypass 2FA by using brute-force against the account.

 4. Bypassing 2FA using earlier-generated tokens